jundalisay/spblist/content/en/material/principles/part-3/chapter-08b.md

 <!-- For example, heat has a force that can make things expand.
 This is when heat switches from linear, going with photons, to flat, going with spacetime.

-Likewise, spacetime particles can go from linear, as the force of gravity and dark matter, to being flat, as energetic vortices (barycenters) or empty space which have less energy.  -->
+Likewise, spacetime particles can go from linear, as the force of gravity and dark matter, to being flat, as energetic vortices (barycenters) or empty space which have less energy.

+Cartesian Physics is all about vortices whether it be spiral galaxies, spinning black holes, vortex hurricanes, or DNA helixes.

+Subatomic vortices are known as particle spin in Modern Physics which have the characeristics of charge and helicity.

+A particle is either positive, negative, or neutral based on Benjamin Franklin's naming convention.

+We replace this with female, male, and bisexual charge to stand for clockwise, anticlockwise, and cancelling rotations.

+This will make isotopes more intuitive, as an atom being more unstable or unsure of itself the more bisexual neutrons it has.

+For example, Deuterium has less neutrons than Tritium and is more stable.

+Uranium-235 has less neutrons than Uranium-238 and is more focused and fissile.

+Spin number is the ratio of force-particles that are needed to spin the matter-particle.
+For example, an electron is spin 1/2 and so needs 2 virtual photons to make a complete turn.

+Spin 3/2 and 5/2 particles therefore spin faster than the physical speed limit.
+This is why they are split up into "Cooper pairs" by spacetime.

+However, negating this effect by spacetime will lead to teleportation of matter.

+All particles move forward in space.
+Heliity is whether they move forward anticlockwise (right-handed) or clockwise (left-handed).

+Helicity is relevant mostly for the weak force and particle decay.
+There are only left-handed neutrinos because W boson are huge relative to it, forcing it to move bottom-first.

+  -->